-Since the Riders Alliance began organizing in the spring of 2012, we’ve have won significant campaign victories throughout the city.
-They include:
+Since the Riders Alliance began organizing in the spring of 2012, we’ve won significant campaign victories throughout the city.
+These wins include:

 Improved G train service:

 Our members began organizing for better G train service in the fall of 2012.
 With the leadership of State Senators Daniel Squadron and Martin Dilan, we requested that the MTA conduct a Full Line Review of the G train–and then while the MTA conducted its study, we kept the pressure on with rider outreach, media campaigns and even a tongue-in-cheek “G Train Workout Plan” exercise video.